tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/sharp-rdd.md

 ### Elements of RD design

-The three elements of RD designs are:
+The three elements of RD designs (RDD) are:
-- **score**: each units have a score (also called running variable)
+- **Score**: each units have a score (also called the running variable)
-- **cutoff**
+- **Cutoff**
-- **treatment**: a treatment is only assigned to units that have a score above the cutoff
+- **Treatment**: a treatment is only assigned to units that have a score above the cutoff (dependent on the specific case, the treatment can be assigned to units below the cutoff)

 There are two types of RD designs, **sharp** and **fuzzy** RDD.
 In this building block we cover the sharp design.
+We start by discussing the setup of a Sharp RDD, followed by a practical example.
+The fuzzy RDD is covered in this [buiding block](/fuzzy/designs) of the series about RDD.

 ## Sharp RDD setup

-The sharp RD design is defined by these features:
+The sharp RDD is defined by these features:
-- the score is continuously distributed and only has one dimension
+- The score is continuously distributed and only has one dimension.
-- there is a unique cutoff
+- There is a unique cutoff.
-- there is perfect compliance with the treatment assignment: all units with score below the cutoff receive the control condition, all units with score equal or greater than the cutoff receive the treatment
+- There is perfect compliance with the treatment assignment: all units with score below the cutoff receive the control condition, all units with score equal or greater than the cutoff receive the treatment.

 Suppose we have $n$ units, indexed *i = 1, 2, ..., n*, and each unit has a score $X_{i}$ and $c$ is the known cutoff.

-All units with $X_{i} >= c$ are assigned to the treatment condition, while units with $X_{i} < c$ are assigned to the control condition.
+- All units with $X_{i} >= c$ are assigned to the treatment condition
+- All units with $X_{i} < c$ are assigned to the control condition.

 The treatment assignment is
-denoted with $T_{i}$ and is defined as $T\_{i} = \mathbb{1}(X_{i} >= c)$, where $\mathbb{1}(.)$ is the indicator function and it is equal to 1 if the condition in the brackets is satisfied, and equal to 0 otherwise.
+denoted with $T_{i}$ and is defined as $T\_{i} = \mathbb{1}(X_{i} >= c)$, where $\mathbb{1}(.)$ is the indicator function which is equal to 1 if the condition in the brackets is satisfied, and equal to 0 otherwise.

 We need to make a distinction between being *assigned* to the treatment and *receiving* or *complying with* the treatment.
 In the sharp RD design, the treatment condition assigned is the same with the treatment actually received by the units.

 ### Treatment probability

-We go back to the defining feature of any RD design: the conditional probability of actually receiving treatment changes discontinuously at the cutoff.
+We go back to the defining feature of any RDD: the conditional probability of actually receiving treatment changes discontinuously at the cutoff.
 For the sharp design, the probability changes from 0 to 1 at the cutoff, as we can see in the graph below.

 <p align = "center">